alvseven/typescript-snippets/README.md

-**Code snippets that generate useful types in TypeScript.
+**Code snippets that generate useful types in typescript.
 Simply type the prefix and the IntelliSense will display the type.
 Press tab and enjoy!**

 *Docs coming soon*